bancorprotocol/carbon-app/e2e/README.md

 - `ETH/USDC`: Trade Buy
 - `USDC/USDT`: Trade Sell

+### Mock data

+If you need to mock data, you can use the [mock-api.mjs script](../scripts/mock-api.mjs).
+Please modify the script to return the desired data.
+If no data is available, the mocked routes will continue fetching.

 ### Mock date

 If you need to mock the date, you can use the `mockDate` function.
 This function will mock the Date constructor and Date.now().
 It must be be called before the page is navigated to.